jafetgado/EpHod/README.rst

 ..

-3. Alternatively (in place of No. 2), predict with a traditional regression model (support vector regression with amino acid composition).
-This is less accurate but a very fast estimation for wild type enzymes with CPU
+3. Alternatively (in place of No. 2), predict with a support vector regression model based on the amino acid composition (AAC-SVR).
+This may be less accurate but is a very fast estimation with CPU.

 .. code:: shell-session